 Practical tips for dual-authority pilots:

-• Track PIC time separately for each authority.
-Your FAA PIC total will be higher than your EASA PIC total.
+- Track PIC time separately for each authority.
+Your FAA PIC total will often be higher than your EASA PIC total.
 Both numbers need to be accurate and defensible.

-• Be consistent with times.
-Both systems expect UTC for departure and arrival.
-Don’t mix local times in.
+- Be consistent with times.
+EASA expects UTC for departure and arrival.
+If your combined logbook uses UTC as the baseline, do not mix local times into the same fields.

-• Document PICUS/SPIC properly.
-If you’re building EASA PIC time through PICUS, every entry needs the commander’s countersignature in the remarks.
-Missing signatures mean that time counts only as co-pilot time.
+- Document PICUS/SPIC properly.
+If you’re building EASA PIC time through PICUS or SPIC, the required countersignature needs to be in the remarks.
+Missing signatures make that EASA PIC claim hard to defend.

 How Skyden Handles Multi-Authority Logbooks